 Combine enterprise simulation with powerful financial modelling tools

-BMA’s Next Generation Analytics provides an integrated modelling, optimisation and planning engine which can dramatically enhance the profitability of strategic and operational decision making within companies in this dynamic sector.
-Our tool can simultaneously consider multiple constraints, including operational, asset and financial constraints as well as sector specific constraints such as gas quality requirements.
+BMA’s Next Generation Analytics provides an integrated modelling, optimisation and planning engine which can dramatically enhance the profitability of strategic and operational decision making within companies in the Energy sector.
+Our solutions can simultaneously consider multiple constraints, including operational, asset and financial constraints as well as sector specific constraints such as gas quality requirements through blended modelling capabilities which are unique to our solutions.
 Critically, to what is an asset intensive sector our solution is industry leading in its ability to consider asset interdependencies in its optimisation.

 For over a decade BMA have worked with clients in the UK, Australia and South Africa to develop Digital Twins of their complex asset systems and business processes.
 These virtual representations of the physical world have been used in a variety of ways to answer some of the very difficult questions that the majority of first world energy companies now face.

 “I have found BMA to be an excellent business partner, they have listened to our needs, understood the data that is available and tailored their approach to deliver outstanding results.”